I realize before I start this post I'm dating myself. Oh well…

 Doing the same things you've been doing will get you the same results you've been getting.

-Answer 9 quick questions to find out if we are a good fit to help you grow your business.
+Answer 9 quick questions to find out if you are a good fit for what we do.

 (Go ahead.
 Be a hero.)